sourabh-patil/GimmeTube/README.md

 # GimmeTube
-Get the highlight of the video based on the given query
+Get the highlights from the video based on the given query